-\ A problem was recently discovered with g\signal\connect\object(); it doesn't actually disconnect the signal handler once the object being connected to dies, just disables it.
-See the API does for the function for further details and the correct workaround that will continue to work with future versions of GLib.
+A problem was recently discovered with g_signal_connect_object(); it doesn't actually disconnect the signal handler once the object being connected to dies, just disables it.
+See the API docs for the function for further details and the correct workaround that will continue to work with future versions of GLib.